LETRS Unit 3 Session 6 Check for Understanding: A practical guide for Educators

 Phonemic Awareness Activities

 Session 6 introduces hands-on activities that engage students in recognizing and manipulating phonemes.
-Practically speaking, for example, teachers might use picture cards or manipulatives to demonstrate how the word "cat" consists of three distinct sounds: /c/, /a/, and /t/.
-Students learn to segment these sounds by breaking the word into parts and blending them back together.
+As an example, teachers might use picture cards or manipulatives to demonstrate how the word "cat" consists of three distinct sounds: /c/, /a/, and /t/.
+Worth adding: students learn to segment these sounds by breaking the word into parts and blending them back together.
 These exercises are not only interactive but also align with research showing that phonemic awareness is one of the strongest predictors of reading success.

 The Alphabetic Principle

 A central concept in this session is the alphabetic principle, which explains how letters in written language correspond to sounds in spoken language.
+Even so, for instance, when students see the letter "b," they should understand it represents the /b/ sound.
 Teachers are guided to explicitly teach students that letters (graphemes) represent sounds (phonemes).
-Here's a good example: when students see the letter "b," they should understand it represents the /b/ sound.
 This principle is reinforced through activities like matching letters to sounds and identifying the initial, medial, and final sounds in words.

 Decoding Strategies

 The session also introduces decoding strategies that help students tackle unfamiliar words.
-These include:
+And these include:

 - Sound-by-sound blending: Students learn to blend individual phonemes to form words.
-Because of that, - Elkonin boxes: Visual tools that help students map sounds to letters. - Letter tiles: Manipulatives that allow students to physically build words by matching sounds to letters.
+On top of that, - Elkonin boxes: Visual tools that help students map sounds to letters. - Letter tiles: Manipulatives that allow students to physically build words by matching sounds to letters.

 These strategies are designed to be systematic and explicit, ensuring students can apply them consistently across different reading contexts.